edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

   Your browser does not support the video tag.
 </video>

-The site contains 4 more broken server-side image maps, all of which I replaced with client-side image maps in the restored version.
+The site contains 4 more broken server-side image maps.
+I replaced all of these with client-side image maps in the restored version, which makes the image map navigation fully functional again.

-## Replace links to old website domain
+## Fix links to old website domain

-Like all XS4ALL home pages, Liesbet's Virtual Home was originally hosted as a directory under XS4ALL's root domain (<http://www.xs4all.nl/~ziklies/>).
+Like all XS4ALL homepages, Liesbet's Virtual Home was originally hosted as a directory under XS4ALL's root domain (<http://www.xs4all.nl/~ziklies/>).
 At some point XS4ALL gave its customers their own sub-domain (in this case the current address at <https://ziklies.home.xs4all.nl/>), and redirected any URLS pointing to the "old" location to this sub-domain.
 Internally, Liesbet's Virtual Home uses a mixture of relative URLs and absolute ones that still use the old location.
 This causes several issues if the site is hosted locally on a web server.
 Although it may be possible to remedy these issues using some clever server configuration, I couldn't quite get this working.
 I ended up writing a [simple Bash script](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/rewriteurls.sh) that replaces all references to the "old" location with relative links (which always work, irrespective of the domain).
 This had an unintentional side-effect for the [statistics page](https://ziklies.home.xs4all.nl/statistics.html), so I subsequently undid the change for this single page (which can be done with 1 single Git command).

-## Interactive bedroom mirror
+## Restore interactive bedroom mirror

-Perhaps also mention Apache web server here, and give overview of "Enable cgi scripts" section from notes.
+The [bedroom](https://ziklies.home.xs4all.nl/slaapk/e-slaap1.html) of Liesbet's Virtual Home features an "interactive mirror".
+It is a web form where the visitor can select combinations of clothing, hairstyle and earrings.
+After clicking on the "have a look into the mirror" button, the selected combination is shown as an image[^3].
+However, as the underlying scripts are missing from the live site, it now gives a [Page Not Found](https://en.wikipedia.org/wiki/HTTP_404) error.
+As with the image maps before, the missing (Perl) scripts could be recovered from the ZIP file provided by Zikkenheimer.
+I added these to a (newly created) "cgi-bin" directory.
+I also had to make the scripts executable[^5], and adjust their [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) strings to a valid interpreter location on my local machine (which, in my case, was different from the location used by the original web server).
+In addition, an inspection of the scripts showed them to rely on a set of 21 GIF images that were not included in the crawl.
+Again, I used the local ZIP file to fill this gap[^4].

+The main challenge was then to make the scripts play nicely with a web server.
+This is beyond the scope of this post, but I created an [Apache setup notes](https://github.com/KBNLresearch/xs4all-resources/blob/master/doc/liesbets-atelier-apache-notes.md) document that describes how I made this all work with a local instance of the Apache web server.
+The following video gives a brief glimpse into how the resurrected interactive mirror works.

  <video width="100%" height="100%" controls>
   <source src="{{ BASE_PATH }}/images/2020/06/mirror.mp4" type="video/mp4" alt="Mirror video">